walmartlabs/concord-website/docs/getting-started/concord-dsl.md

     - log: ${b}
 ```

 ## Profiles

 Profiles are named collections of configuration, forms and flows and be
 be used to override defaults set in the top-level content of the Concord file.
+They are created by inserting a name section in the `profiles` top-level
+element.

 Profile selection is configured when a process is
 [executed](./processes.html#execution).